 The ATV industry has a vested interest in selling ATVs, but they also have a vested interest in consumer safety.

-Accidents and deaths also increase the odds of increased legislation and perhaps outright bans.
+Accidents and deaths are a tragedy, but also bad for business.
+Plus they also increase the odds of increased legislation and perhaps outright bans.

 5 Age Brackets for Kids ATVs